JanShah/AIP-Assignment/README.md

 ![Main program screen](./images/main-screen.jpg)

 To run the program, open it in Visual Studio Code and run live server.
 Alternatively, open index.html in your favourite browser.
-*note: The test will not save data or show graph data if you do not use a web server.*

 ## Solver